Skip to content

 scenarios

-Scenarios are groupings of predefined tasks that can be executed against a required view's VMs.
+Scenarios group predefined tasks that you can execute against a required view's VMs.

-After the tasks are defined in the scenario template the next step is to create the scenario.
-Keep in mind that the scenario template is the plan; the scenario is the actual instance.
-Multiple scenarios can be created from one template; those scenarios can then be associated with different Player views.
+Define tasks in the scenario template, then create the scenario.
+Note that the scenario template is the plan; the scenario is the actual instance.
+One template can yield multiple scenarios.
+Associate these scenarios with one or more Player views.

-In the Scenarios screen, the created scenario is named scenario template name - your username by default.
+In the Scenarios screen, Steamfitter names the created scenario scenario template name - your username by default.

 Select the newly added scenario from the scenario list.
-Now, you can edit the Name and Description and you also have the View dropdown.
-A scenario must be associated with one specific Player view.
+You can edit the Name and Description and use the View dropdown.
+Associate each scenario with one specific Player view.

-Start and End dates and times can be changed here.
+You can change the Start and End dates and times here.

 Starting a Scenario

-If the Start Scenario button is not enabled that means that you have not associated it to a Player view.
+If the Start Scenario button stays disabled, you have not associated the scenario with a Player view.

-Once started, the scenario status is now Active and a new Execute option is available in the Task context menu.
+When you start the scenario, Steamfitter marks it Active and adds a new Execute option to the Task context menu.

-After tasks have been executed results are displayed in the task details.
+After you execute tasks, the results display in the task details.
 Each task is expandable.
-You will see a result listed for every single time that task gets executed.
+You will see a result listed for every execution of the task.

 Ending a Scenario

-Scenarios can also be ended.
-When a scenario is started, the Start Scenario button changes to End Scenario Now.
+You can also end scenarios.
+After you start a scenario, the Start Scenario button changes to End Scenario Now.

 Tasks

-A task is an action or command that can be executed against one or more topology resources (that is, a VM).
+A task is an action or command that executes against one or more topology resources (that is, a VM).
 Each task has a result.
-A result is a single output that is generated when a task is executed against a single topology resource - like a single VM.
-A result indicates success or failure and typically includes some text describing the outcome.
+The result captures the output generated when the task runs against a single topology resource—such as one VM—and indicates success or failure.
+The output typically includes text describing the outcome.

-A task has no results until it is executed.
+A task has no results until you execute it.

-• a task defined to run against one VM will have one result for each time the task is executed
+• a task defined to run against one VM generates one result for each execution

-• a task defined to run against multiple VMs will have on result per VM - each time the task is executed.
-So, a task that runs against four VMs and is executed three times yields 12 results.
+• a task defined to run against multiple VMs generates one result per VM each time the task runs.
+For example, a task that targets four VMs and runs three times yields 12 results.

 Adding a Task

-Description: Additional details about what the task does.
+• Description: Provide additional details about the task.

 Action

-• Select an Action: Power on a VM, power off a VM, read a file, etc. An action is the name StackStorm gives to a single Task/Command.
+• Select an Action: Power on a VM, power off a VM, read a file, etc. StackStorm refers to a single task/command as an action.

 • Trigger Condition:

-• Time: A timed trigger is executed automatically after a set delay in seconds.
-A timed trigger can have multiple iterations executed on a specific interval.
+• Time: Steamfitter executes a timed trigger automatically after the specified delay in seconds.
+A timed trigger can run multiple iterations on a specific interval.

-• Success: If the expected output is contained in the actual output then the dependent task runs.
+• Success: If the actual output contains the expected output, the dependent task runs.

 Delay / Iteration / Expiration

-• Delay: Set in seconds before the task executes.
+• Delay: Specify the number of seconds before the task executes.

-• Interval Between Iterations: The time in seconds in between iterations.
+• Interval Between Iterations: Specify the time in seconds between iterations.

 • Iteration Termination:

-• IterationCountTask: The task will execute until exactly the number of iteration times specified above; regardless of whether the task succeeds or fails.
+• IterationCountTask: The task executes exactly the number of iteration times specified above, regardless of success or failure.

-• UntilSuccess: The task will iterate until the command has a successful completion.
+• UntilSuccess: The task iterates until the command completes successfully.

-• UntilFailure: The task will iterate until the command fails.
+• UntilFailure: The task iterates until the command fails.

-• Expiration Timeout: The time, in seconds, where if no response has been received the task expires (times out).
+• Expiration Timeout: The time in seconds where, in the absence of a response, the task expires (times out).

 VM Selection

-• VM Mask: Tasks will run against Player VMs that include the text typed here.
+• VM Mask: Steamfitter runs tasks against Player VMs that include the text you enter here.

-• Choose Actual VMs: Enable Choose Actual VMs to select specific VMs; these are the VMs found in the selected Player view.
+• Choose Actual VMs: Enable Choose Actual VMs to select specific VMs from the Player view.

 Task Menu and Dependent Tasks

-Clicking the Task Menu on the newly created task will give you the context menu for the task: Edit, Copy, Cut, New, Delete, and Execute.
-Selecting New here, however, creates a new dependent task.
-A dependent task does not execute until the condition on the parent task is met.
+Clicking the Task Menu on the newly created task opens the context menu: Edit, Copy, Cut, New, Delete, and Execute.
+Selecting New here creates a new dependent task, which waits to run until the parent task meets its condition.

 History